 For all Stop Orders, the Trigger Price can be specified as either the Last Price, Mark Price or the underling Index Price.

-Stop Orders will show up in the Stops Tab, and will show you the Stop Price, Triggering Price and Status.
+Stop Orders can be selected in the Dropdown list, by clicking on the three vertical dots, and will show you the Stop Price, Triggering Price and Status.
 There are three distinct Status events that are shown during the execution of a Stop Order:

 This section will introduce users to various order functions they can use on top of the existing order types above.

 A Hidden Order is a Limit Order that is not visible on the public orderbook.
-Users can access it via the Limit Order or Stop Limit Order selection via checking the “Hidden” box.
+Users can access it via the Limit Order, Stop Limit Order or Take Profit Limit Order selection via checking the “Hidden” box.
 Traders use this order type when they don’t want to inform the market of their trading intentions.

 Hidden Box Checked

-Quantity = 10 Contract Limit Price = $100 Hidden Box = Checked Direction = Buy
+Quantity = 10 Contracts Limit Price = 100 Hidden Box = Checked Direction = Buy

 An Iceberg Order is a Hidden Order where a part of the order is displayed on the public orderbook.
 Since savvy traders are able to identify Hidden Orders, some traders prefer to use this order type in an attempt to be indistinguishable from traders continously refilling their order.
-You can access this order type by selecting either the Limit or Stop Limit Order and then checking the “Hidden” box and inputting a quantity to display.
+You can access this order type by selecting either the Limit Order, Stop Limit Order or Take Profit Limit Order and then checking the “Hidden” box and inputting a quantity to display.

 Hidden Box Checked,

 Post Only Orders are Limit Orders that are only accepted if they do not immediately execute.
 That is, Post Only Orders never take liquidity.
 Market makers use Post Only Orders in order to only submit passive orders so as to earn the Maker rebate.
-This order type can be accessed from the Limit Order or Stop Limit Order selection by checking the “Post-Only” box.
+This order type can be accessed from the Limit Order, Stop Limit Order or Take Profit Limit Order selection by checking the “Post-Only” box.

 Post-Only Box Checked

-Close On Trigger is an additional order type specification that can be added to most of the above stop orders.
+Close On Trigger is an additional order type specification that can be added to most of the above Stop and Take Profit Order types.
 It can be utilised by checking the “Close On Trigger” box.
-If executed it will cancel any other existing standing orders you may have in that particular contract.
-If this order adds to an existing position then it will not execute, the purpose is to reduce the current position size.
+It is considered a “high-priority” order and if enough margin is not present to execute, it will attempt to amend down or cancel other open orders in the same symbol.
+This order may only be used to reduce a position and will automatically cancel if it would increase it.
 Traders use this order type in case of market reversals.

 Close On Trigger Box Checked